fluxcd/source-controller/docs/spec/v1beta2/helmcharts.md

 [Cosign Keyless](https://github.com/sigstore/cosign/blob/main/KEYLESS.md) procedure,
 you can enable the verification by omitting the `.verify.secretRef` field.

+To verify the identity's subject and the OIDC issuer present in the Fulcio certificate, you can specify a list of OIDC identity matchers using `.spec.verify.matchOIDCIdentity`.
+The matcher provides two required fields:

+- `.issuer`, to specify a regexp that matches against the OIDC issuer.
+- `.subject`, to specify a regexp that matches against the subject identity in the certificate.
+Both values should follow the [Go regular expression syntax](https://golang.org/s/re2syntax).

+The matchers are evaluated in an OR fashion, i.e. the identity is deemed to be verified if any one matcher successfully matches against the identity.

 Example of verifying  HelmCharts signed by the
 [Cosign GitHub Action](https://github.com/sigstore/cosign-installer) with GitHub OIDC Token: